RomuloOliveira/commit-messages-guide/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/RomuloOliveira)

-A guide to understand the importance of commit messages and how to write them well.
+A guide to understanding the importance of commit messages and how to write them well.

 It may help you to learn what a commit is, why it is important to write good messages, best practices and some tips to plan and (re)write a good commit history.